fxgst/azle-react/README.md

 dfx deploy # Deploy smart contract locally
 ```

+If you are developing in Gitpod or Codespaces, run `./canister_urls.py` to get the canister URLs.

 To redeploy the smart contract, run `dfx deploy` again.

 When ready, run `dfx deploy --ic` to deploy your application to the ICP mainnet.